gkapfham/dotfiles/README.md

 reusable and, additionally, will give examples of how to configure various programs such as `i3`, `mutt`, `nvim`, `polybar`, `tmux`, `vim`, and `zsh`.

-This is a summary of the dotfiles that I create and maintain:
+This is a summary of some of the dotfiles and program configurations that I created and actively maintain:

 - `.Rprofile`: initialization for the R programming language
 - `.Xresources`: configuration for the Rofi for displaying menus